limpyd/redis-limpyd/doc/fields.rst

 - PKField_, based on StringField_
 - AutoPKField_, same as PKField_ but auto-incremented.

-All these fields can be indexed, cached, and manage the keys for you (they take the same arguments as the real Redis_ ones, as defined in the `StrictRedis` class of `redis-py`_, but without the `key` parameter)
+All these fields can be indexed, and they manage the keys for you (they take the same arguments as the real Redis_ ones, as defined in the `StrictRedis` class of redis-py_, but without the `key` parameter).

 Another thing all fields have in common, is the way to delete them: use the `delete` method on a field, and both the field and its value will be removed from Redis_.

 Field attributes
 ================

 When adding fields to a model, you can configure it with some attributes:

-**cacheable**

-We provide a way to deactivate cache on a specific field is the cache is activated on the model.
-Simply pass the `cacheable` argument to False.

-For more informations about the cache, check Cache_.

 **default**